-- 1 To qualify for the Bachelor of Communication Studies, a student must achieve 360 points by successfully completing the following: - (a) core papers: 135 points with 30 points at level 6 and 15 points at level 7 and - (b) communication studies papers: 30 points and - (c) a major: 90 points from one of the majors identified in these regulations with 30 points at level 6 and 60 points at level 7 and either
+- 1 To qualify for the Bachelor of Communication Studies, a student must achieve 360 points by successfully completing the following: - (a) core papers: 135 points with 30 points at level 6 and 15 points at level 7 and - (b) communication studies papers: 30 points and - (c) a major: 90 points from one of the majors identified in these regulations with 30 points at level 6 and 60 points at level 7

-- (i) a minor: 60 points from one of the subject areas 2 identified in these regulations outside of the student's major with 30 points at level 6 and 30 points at level 7 and - (ii) 45 points from the papers listed in the Bachelor of Communication Studies Table
+- (i) a minor: 60 points from one of the subject areas identified in these regulations outside of the student's major with 30 points at level 6 and 30 points at level 7 and - (ii) 45 points from the papers listed in the Bachelor of Communication Studies Table

-- (e) 105 points from the papers listed in the Bachelor of Communication Studies Table. - 2 A student may substitute up to 60 points in 1(d)(ii) or 1(e) above with papers from any other bachelor's degree with the approval of the programme leader. - 3 In exceptional circumstances a student may complete the Bachelor of Communication Studies without a major provided they achieve 90 points from papers listed in the Bachelor of Communication Studies Table, with at least 45 points at level 6 and 60 points at level 7 with the approval of the programme leader.
+- (e) 105 points from the papers listed in the Bachelor of Communication Studies Table, with at least 15 points at level 6 or above. - A student may substitute up to 60 points in 1(d)(ii) or 1(e) above with papers from any other bachelor's degree with the approval of the programme leader. - 3 In exceptional circumstances a student may complete the Bachelor of Communication Studies without a major provided they achieve 90 points from papers listed in the Bachelor of Communication Studies Table, with at least 30 points at level 6 or above and 60 points at level 7 with the approval of the programme leader.

 4 A student may choose an additional major or minor.
-The completion requirements are set out in the Additional Majors and Minors Regulations on page 439.
+The completion requirements are set out in the Additional Majors and Minors Regulations on page 453.